Human sex ratio: Natural factors

 The author cautions that available scientific evidence stands against the above assumptions and conclusions.
 He reports that there is an excess of males at birth in almost all human populations, and the natural sex ratio at birth is usually between 1.02 and 1.08.
 However, the ratio may deviate significantly from this range for natural reasons.

-An 2015 study showed that human sex ratio at conception is roughly 50%, but rises due to total mortality surplus of female embryos.
+A 2015 study showed that human sex ratio at conception is roughly 50%, but rises due to total mortality surplus of female embryos.
 A dataset of 139,704 embryos derived from assisted reproductive technology showed a male sex ratio of 50.2%.
 A dataset of 4,999 embryos from induced abortions showed a rate of 51.1% for the first trimester and 55.9% for the last two trimesters.

 Multiple birth

 A 1999 study reported the sex ratio for 815,891 children born in Denmark between 1980 and 1993.
 They studied the birth records to identify the effects of multiple birth, birth order, age of parents and the sexes of preceding siblings on the proportion of males using contingency tables, chi-squared tests and regression analysis.
 The secondary sex ratio decreased with increasing number of children per plural birth and with paternal age, whereas no significant independent effect was observed for maternal age, birth order, or other natural factors.